HenningCash/react-patterns-logic-reuse/README.md

 };
 ```

+This is a pure component which is easy testable but it misses the state-handling logic.
+All of the following patterns will add the logic part to this component.

 ## Patterns
 ### 1. Hooks
 If you are using function components this should be the way how you are handling reusable logic in your code.